Can the ship be contacted in case of emergency?

 Which courses are taught at Ocean College?

-- The course content is based on the curriculum used in the German state of Brandenburg.
-The lessons will include the core courses as well as German, Math, and English.
+- The course content is based on the curriculum given to us by our participants and their schools.
+The lessons will include the core courses as well as Spanish and the subjects of the Ocean College Pathways.
 There will also be optional courses such as Astronomical Navigation.
 External experts will be brought onto the ship in order to teach individual modules.
 For example: project management or weather systems.
-The exact selection of modules will be decided in summer 2017.
+The exact selection of modules will be decided in summer before the journey.
 Participants will receive regular evaluations to be able to better work on common abilities and better use the resources offered by Ocean College.

 What about courses not offered by Ocean College?

 - Ocean College encourages students to learn outside of their daily courses.
 Especially on the return trip, where students will be given the opportunity to form study groups in which they can study topics not covered in the Ocean College curriculum.
 Exceptional students will be chosen to lead these groups.
 The teachers will be there to answer questions as needed.
 Through internet connections, it is possible to hold video conferences in some ports, allowing students on board to take part in examinations at their school under the supervision of an Ocean College teacher.
 The final selection of students will influence the selection of teachers in order to cover subjects such as Latin or French.

 - For the extent of the trip, a vacation request form for the participant must be submitted to their principal.

 - Every student will receive two report cards at the end of their trip: An Ocean College report card, which will include their development over the extent of the journey as well as a school report card from our German partner school, the state recognized Campus im Stift Neuzelle.
 With these report cards, following a discussion with their school, the student can complete their regular school education.
 We are able to accept students from most school systems.
 The curriculum will be taught at a “Gymnasium” or high school level and due to the small class size the students will be provided with adequate individual support depending on their needs and abilities.